JoeOsborne77/JoeOsborne77/README.md

 - **Databases:** Used MongoDB and PostgreSQL to CRUD databases and tables, integrated into fully functioning programs to store data<br>
 - **Pairing:** Formed enjoyable working rhythms with team mates by pairing everyday<br>
 - **Debugging:** Learnt how to tighten the loop and get visibility on bugs quickly<br>
-- **Teamwork:** Contributed to multiple features for projects as well as daily standups and retros<br>
+- **Teamwork:** Contributed to multiple features for projects as well as daily standups and retros.
+Embodied an empathetic stance to ensure all team members felt able to express themselves and take breaks when needed <br>
 - **Presenting:** Presented projects to the whole group, coaches, prospective and exisiting students

 #### University of Hertfordshire (_September 2011 to May 2014_)